 Chris: I’m talking to a lot of anxious people in my community.
 With this in mind, is there any advice you can give to help us deal with the worry caused by this pandemic and relieve anxiety?

-Jean: […] You’ve heard the message on the news, you’ve got the information.
+Jean: So far, you’ve heard the message on the news, you’ve got the information.
 If there’s something you can do about it, do it!
 Otherwise, change your focus of thought with the underlying intention of being helpful.
 You might send loving kindness to yourself and compassion to the entire world.

 Chris: What do you mean by “let it go” when we keep going back to the thought over and over again?